 Meals on Wheels

 Catering to a range of dietary needs, meals are prepared fresh, and from scratch, in our state-of-the-art Community Kitchen.
-Caring volunteers pack the nutritious, diet-specific meals and deliver them to the recipient’s door.
-Meals are delivered between 11 a.m. and 1:30 p.m., Monday through Friday (excluding holidays), with weekend meals delivered on Friday, with an option for flexible delivery schedules.
+Every week, caring volunteers pack the nutritious, diet-specific meals and deliver them to the recipient’s door.
+Meals are delivered between 11 a.m. and 1:30 p.m. on Fridays (excluding holidays) with an option for flexible delivery schedules.

 Homebound adults in our service area may qualify for Meals on Wheels services, regardless of ability to pay.
 To receive meals, you must: